-In addition to our own bags, various bags have been contributed by Rainer Schwartz (RS), Alan Howlett (AH) and Wolfgang Lüthje (WL).
+In addition to our own bags, various bags have been contributed by Rainer Schwartz (RS), Alan Howlett (AH), Wolfgang Lüthje (WL) and Wolfgang Franken (WF).
 Their example airsick bags are named under the respective owner.

 At first glance, collecting airsick bags or barf bags appears rather strange to most people.
 But we are totally not alone as in collecting airline memorabilia.
 There are other collectors that collect safety on board cards, timetables, post cards, etc.